 Brandalynn Armstong - Co-Owner

 What started out as a hobby evolved into a profession for Zeroday Brewing Company co-owner Brandalynn Armstrong.
 The beers she creates are just as eclectic as the Midtown neighborhood the brewery calls home.
 A beer that tastes like Nutella?
 Dulce Vita Chocolate Hazelnut Sweet Stout.
 Fruity with a spicy kick?
 Mango Habanero.
 Slightly reminiscent of gin?
 D.T.F.
 Saison (brewed with an actual 6-foot Douglas Fir!).
-Stop in, try a flight, or fill up a growler (or crowler) to go.
+Stop in, try a flight, or grab a growler (or crowler) to go.

 Appalachian Brewing Company